-Diagnostic criteria for chronic fatigue syndrome have been revised (table 1) by the Institute of Medicine (IOM), which has also suggested renaming the condition as systemic exertional intolerance disease (SEID) .
+Diagnostic criteria for chronic fatigue syndrome have been revised (table 1) by the Institute of Medicine (IOM), which has also suggested renaming the condition as systemic exertion intolerance disease (SEID) .
 The IOM diagnostic criteria focus on the most specific features of the disease.
 Symptoms should be present for at least six months and have moderate, substantial, or severe intensity at least one-half of the time.
 Other criteria include post-exertional malaise, sleep problems, cognitive impairment, and orthostatic-related symptoms.
-(See "Clinical features and diagnosis of chronic fatigue syndrome (systemic exertional intolerance disease)", section on 'Definition'.)
+(See "Clinical features and diagnosis of chronic fatigue syndrome (systemic exertion intolerance disease)", section on 'Definition'.)

 Adverse consequences of opioid use in chronic pain (January 2015)